vuejs/vuepress/packages/docs/docs/guide/using-vue.md

 ### Interpolation

-Each markdown file is first compiled into HTML and then passed on as a Vue component to `vue-loader`.
+Each Markdown file is first compiled into HTML and then passed on as a Vue component to `vue-loader`.
 This means you can use Vue-style interpolation in text:

 **Input**